STAT210-S23/STAT210-Wistariahurst/Vega_Newsletters/README.md

 See `raw_data` for unprocessed data, i.e. the original pdf scans sent over from Penni organized by newsletter name.

+See `newsletter-catalog` for a condensed organized spreadsheet of all relevant newsletters organized by newsletter, date, issue number/title, and box/folder number according to the official finding aid.

 See `newsletters` for all relevant newsletters organized into folders by issue.
 Each folder contains the original scanned newsletter.pdf, screenshots of the individual newsletter pages/columns according to the  the following structure: "B#_F#__NEWSLETTER_ISSUE_col_##.png", as well as the raw text versions of each page/column "B#_F#__NEWSLETTER_ISSUE_col_##.txt_raw" and the final, clean edited text versions denoted by "B#_F#__NEWSLETTER_ISSUE_col_##.txt_clean".
 The issue number and date, if known, are included in the file names for each newsletter.